arrno/dataframe/readme.md

 **More on columns**

-Copy/update an existing column into a new column.
+Copy/update an existing column into a new column
 ```rust
 df.add_col(
     "age is even",